Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 }
 ```
 # Inheritance and Virtual Functions
+The following modules are the classes that either optional or need to be inherited and its functions overwritten to allow for some functionality.
 # [[Window]]
 The Window class is responsible for creating a OpenGL context window which allows for direct/indirect functionality of other components within the engine such as the [[Sprite Renderer]].